Type system: Static type checking

 A number of useful and common programming language features cannot be checked statically, such as downcasting.
 Thus, many languages will have both static and dynamic type checking; the static type checker verifies what it can, and dynamic checks verify the rest.

 Many languages with static type checking provide a way to bypass the type checker.
 Some languages allow programmers to choose between static and dynamic type safety.
-For example, C# distinguishes between statically-typed and dynamically-typed variables.
-Uses of the former are checked statically, whereas uses of the latter are checked dynamically.
+For example, historically C# declares variables statically, but C# 4.0 introduces the dynamic keyword, which is used to declare variables to be checked dynamically at runtime.
 Other languages allow writing code that is not type-safe; for example, in C, programmers can freely cast a value between any two types that have the same size, effectively subverting the type concept.

-For a list of languages with static type checking, see the category for statically-typed languages.

 Dynamic type checking and runtime type information

 Dynamic type checking is the process of verifying the type safety of a program at runtime.
 Implementations of dynamically type-checked languages generally associate each runtime object with a type tag (i.e., a reference to a type) containing its type information.
-This runtime type information (RTTI) can also be used to implement dynamic dispatch, late binding, downcasting, reflection, and similar features.
+This runtime type information (RTTI) can also be used to implement dynamic dispatch, late binding, downcasting, reflective programming (reflection), and similar features.

 Most type-safe languages include some form of dynamic type checking, even if they also have a static type checker.
 The reason for this is that many useful features or properties are difficult or impossible to verify statically.
 For example, suppose that a program defines two types, A and B, where B is a subtype of A. If the program tries to convert a value of type A to type B, which is known as downcasting, then the operation is legal only if the value being converted is actually a value of type B. Thus, a dynamic check is needed to verify that the operation is safe.
 This requirement is one of the criticisms of downcasting.

 By definition, dynamic type checking may cause a program to fail at runtime.
 In some programming languages, it is possible to anticipate and recover from these failures.
 In others, type-checking errors are considered fatal.

-Programming languages that include dynamic type checking but not static type checking are often called "dynamically-typed programming languages".
-For a list of such languages, see the category for dynamically-typed programming languages.
+Programming languages that include dynamic type checking but not static type checking are often called "dynamically typed programming languages".